avredkov/3D-CA-Crystal-Life/README.md

     - `log_snapshot_count` (int): Number of log-distributed timesteps(default 100).
 The range is fixed to start at 1 and end at `num_iterations`.
 Useful for studying long processes like Ostwald ripening.
 - Population
   - `initial_occupancy_fraction` (float): Initial probability of a site being occupied (by mobile atom, state=1) before seeding crystalline atoms (state=2).
+- Diffusion bias
+  - `diffusion_bias_x`, `diffusion_bias_y`, `diffusion_bias_z` (float, range: -1.0 to 1.0, default: 0.0): Directional bias parameters for mobile atom diffusion along each axis.
+These parameters control directional drift independently for each axis.
+  - **Behavior**:
+    - `bias = 0.0`: Equal probability of hopping in both positive and negative directions along the axis (default, isotropic diffusion).
+    - `bias = 1.0`: Only positive direction is allowed.
+The probability of hopping in the positive direction is 1/3 (as 2/3 are allocated for hopping along the other two axes).
+    - `bias = -1.0`: Only negative direction is allowed.
+The probability of hopping in the negative direction is 1/3.
+    - **Intermediate values**: For values between -1 and 1, probabilities are interpolated proportionally.
+For example, `bias = 0.5` gives 2/3 probability to the positive direction and 1/3 to the negative direction within the axis's allocation.
+  - **Independence**: Biases along different axes (X, Y, Z) are completely independent.
+Setting `diffusion_bias_x = 1.0` only affects X-axis diffusion and does not influence Y or Z direction choices.
+  - **Use cases**: Diffusion bias is useful for simulating directional fields (electric, magnetic, or chemical gradients), surface gradients or slopes, anisotropic diffusion environments, and controlled directional transport in crystal growth.
+  - The bias parameters can be set in `config.json` or adjusted via the GUI's "Initial state" tab under the "Diffusion bias" section.
 - I/O
   - `output_dir` (string, required): Output directory.
 Will be created if missing.
 - Early stop